mpkondrashin/itachi/README.md

 # Itachi &mdash; Generate Harmless Malware Samples

-**At each run you will receive three samples that are detected by Sandbox, but not by static analysis**
+**At each run you will receive five unique that are detected by Sandbox, but not by static analysis**

 ## Samples